FlintNUU Flint Docs

 ]

-Running flint sync pulls the export from the source Flint (which must be registered on your machine) into Imports/NUU Flint/Guide/.
+Running flint sync automatically builds exports from the source Flint and copies them into Imports/NUU Flint/Guide/.

 Configuration Files